Aboriginal Resource Centre (ARC)

 The Aboriginal Resource Centre (ARC) is located on the first floor of the Prince George campus, which is on the traditional unceded territory of the Lheidli T'enneh First Nation.
 We acknowledge their graciousness for welcoming knowledge-seekers to their territory.

 An Aboriginal Advisor/Liaison promotes and supports Aboriginal success by providing access to Aboriginal resources and culturally relevant activities.
 The liaison assists with sponsorships, supports First Nations partnerships and facilitates community input for future programs.
-In addition, the Aborginal Advisor will liaise with sponsoring agencies, CNC faculty, academic and career planning and advise on support services at CNC.
+In addition, the Aboriginal Advisor will liaise with sponsoring agencies, CNC faculty, academic and career planning and advise on support services at CNC.

 An Aboriginal Support Worker provides individual support for funding applications, college bursaries/scholarships, as well as the recruitment, retention and success of Aboriginal students at CNC.